USS Jouett (CG-29)

+Service

 Upon completion of fitting out in February 1967, Jouett was assigned to Cruiser-Destroyer Force, U.S. Pacific Fleet, and operated out of her homeport, San Diego.

 Reclassified as a guided-missile cruiser, CG-29, on 30 June 1975, Jouett was decommissioned and stricken from the Navy Register on 28 January 1994 at San Diego.
 She was transferred 30 March the same year to the Maritime Administration, she was laid up at the Suisun Bay, CA reserve.